Trinity: Old Testament

-Some Church Fathers believed that a knowledge of the mystery was granted to the prophets and saints of the Old Testament, and that they identified the divine messenger of Genesis 16:7, Genesis 21:17, Genesis 31:11, Exodus 3:2 and Wisdom of the sapiential books with the Son, and "the spirit of the Lord" with the Holy Spirit.
+Some Church Fathers believed that a knowledge of the mystery was granted to the prophets and saints of the Old Testament and that they identified the divine messenger of Genesis 16:7, Genesis 21:17, Genesis 31:11, Exodus 3:2, and Wisdom of the sapiential books with the Son, and "the spirit of the Lord" with the Holy Spirit.

 Other Church Fathers, such as Gregory Nazianzen, argued in his Orations that the revelation was gradual, claiming that the Father was proclaimed in the Old Testament openly, but the Son only obscurely, because "it was not safe, when the Godhead of the Father was not yet acknowledged, plainly to proclaim the Son".

 Genesis 18–19 has been interpreted by Christians as a Trinitarian text.
 The narrative has the Lord appearing to Abraham, who was visited by three men.
 In Genesis 19, "the two angels" visited Lot at Sodom.
 The interplay between Abraham on the one hand and the Lord/three men/the two angels on the other was an intriguing text for those who believed in a single God in three persons.
-Justin Martyr, and John Calvin similarly, interpreted it such that Abraham was visited by God, who was accompanied by two angels.
-Justin supposed that the God who visited Abraham was distinguishable from the God who remains in the heavens, but was nevertheless identified as the (monotheistic) God.
+Justin Martyr and John Calvin similarly interpreted it as such that Abraham was visited by God, who was accompanied by two angels.
+Justin supposed that the God who visited Abraham was distinguishable from the God who remains in the heavens but was nevertheless identified as the (monotheistic) God.
 Justin interpreted the God who visited Abraham as Jesus, the second person of the Trinity.

 Augustine, in contrast, held that the three visitors to Abraham were the three persons of the Trinity.
 He saw no indication that the visitors were unequal, as would be the case in Justin's reading.
-Then in Genesis 19, two of the visitors were addressed by Lot in the singular: "Lot said to them, 'Not so, my lord'" (Gen. 19:18).
-Augustine saw that Lot could address them as one because they had a single substance, despite the plurality of persons.
+Then, in Genesis 19, two of the visitors were addressed by Lot in the singular: "Lot said to them, 'Not so, my lord'" (Gen. 19:18).
+Augustine saw that Lot could address them as one because they had a single substance despite the plurality of persons.

 Christians interpret the theophanies, or appearances of the Angel of the Lord, as revelations of a person distinct from God, who is nonetheless called God.
-This interpretation is found in Christianity as early as Justin Martyr and Melito of Sardis, and reflects ideas that were already present in Philo.
+This interpretation is found in Christianity as early as Justin Martyr and Melito of Sardis and reflects ideas that were already present in Philo.
 The Old Testament theophanies were thus seen as Christophanies, each a "preincarnate appearance of the Messiah".